Review and road test of the Fiat 500X

 Ten Second Review of the Fiat 500X

 Fiat offers buyers in the small SUV segment an improved version of its characterful 500X Crossover model.
-It's bigger than it looks and there's a choice of efficient three and four cylinder petrol engines on offer, plus improved connectivity and a whole stack of personalisation options.
+It's bigger than it looks and there's a frugal 48V Hybrid four cylinder petrol engine on offer.
+Plus improved connectivity and a whole stack of personalisation options.
 You can even get a 'Dolcevita' open-topped version.
 If you're looking for a surefire conversation starter, you can't do a lot better.

 In 2015 though, the company decided to get really serious about the SUV 'B'-segment and launch this 500X, here usefully improved.
 It's based on the same running gear as Jeep's cute but capable Renegade, but is available only in front-wheel drive guise and comes in standard or open-topped 'Dolcevita' forms.